surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 The oscillators all have a collection of common features, available on the right mouse menu.
 Some oscillators have VCO-specific menu items also.
 Among these options are

-* Character: A set of basic filters to make the filters warmer or brighter
+* Character: A set of basic filters to make the output warmer or brighter
 * Oscillator Drift: A low frequency pitch drift applied across the life of the oscillator for an "analog" style
 * Output Attenuation: A fixed attenuator to "turn down" an oscillator; especially useful at high unison and low detune
 * Halfband Filter: Alternate half-band filters to downsample the internally oversampled oscillators.
 At high